SAC-Loco: Safe and Adjustable Compliant Quadrupedal Locomotion: Abstract

 \section{Abstract}

-Quadruped robots are designed to achieve agile locomotion by mimicking legged animals.
-However, existing control methods for quadrupeds often lack one of the key capabilities observed in animals: adaptive and adjustable compliance in response to external disturbances.
-Most locomotion controllers do not provide tunable compliance and tend to fail under large perturbations.
-In this work, we propose a switched-policy framework for compliant and safe quadruped locomotion.
-First, we train a force-compliant policy with adjustable compliance levels using a teacher–student reinforcement learning framework, eliminating the need for explicit force sensing.
-Next, we develop a safe policy based on the capture point concept to stabilize the robot when the compliant policy fails.
-Finally, we introduce a recoverability network that predicts the likelihood of failure and switches between the compliant and safe policies.
-Together, this framework enables quadruped robots to achieve both force compliance and robust safety when subjected to severe external disturbances.
+Quadruped robots are designed to achieve agile and robust locomotion by drawing inspiration from legged animals.
+However, most existing control methods for quadruped robots lack a key capacity observed in animals: the ability to exhibit diverse compliance behaviors while ensuring stability when experiencing external forces.
+In particular, achieving adjustable compliance while maintaining robust safety under force disturbances remains a significant challenge.
+In this work, we propose a safety-aware compliant locomotion framework that integrates adjustable disturbance compliance with robust failure prevention.
+We first train a force-compliant policy with adjustable compliance levels using a teacher–student reinforcement learning framework, allowing deployment without explicit force sensing.
+To handle disturbances beyond the limits of compliant control, we develop a safety-oriented policy for rapid recovery and stabilization.
+Finally, we introduce a learned safety critic that monitors the robot's safety in real time and coordinates between compliant locomotion and recovery behaviors.
+Together, this framework enables quadruped robots to achieve smooth force compliance and robust safety under a wide range of external force disturbances.